-WARNING: Do not operate a snow-mobile with a cut, torn or damage track.
+WARNING: Do not operate a snowmobile with a cut, torn or damaged track.

 Lift the rear of vehicle until track is clear of the ground then support with a brace or trestle.
 The snowmobile should be stored in such a way that the track does not stay in contact with the cement floor or bare ground.